softwarecrafters/website/README.md

 ## ⚙️ Setup

 The website uses [rollup](https://rollupjs.org/) to bundle the client-side JS and some hand-written preprocessing in order to merge and lint the [communities/*.json files](communities/).
-The app is integrated via [Travis](https://travis-ci.org/softwarecrafters/website) and deployed to [netlify.com](https://www.netlify.com/).
+The app is integrated and deployed via [netlify.com](https://www.netlify.com/) which detects changes.

 It is helpful to use [nvm](https://github.com/creationix/nvm) in order to make sure you're using the particular [node version](.nvmrc) we are using.